Skip to main content

 If necessary, you can select for each action whether and how it should be applied or ignored (tab Form > group Apply).

-You can use the following prefilters for viewing your pending delta actions:
+You can use the following prefilters for viewing your pending actions:

-• Actions that will be ignored Actions that will be ignored - Displays the delta actions that will not be applied when the merge session is executed.
-This may be because they are the same in the origin and branch due to manual selection.
-This provides insight into delta actions that may require additional checking to know if it is legitimate for them not to be applied.
+• Actions that will be ignored Actions that will be ignored - Displays the actions that will not be applied when the merge session is executed.
+This may be because they are the same in the source and target branch due to manual selection.
+This provides insight into actions that may require additional checking to know if it is legitimate for them not to be applied.

 When all conflicts have been resolved, you can execute a merge session.
 In this step, only the required changes will be executed:

-• Changes in the target branch ('merge into') will be reversed if they do not need to be merged according to your choice of conflict resolution (if available).
+• Changes in the target branch will be reversed if they do not need to be merged according to your choice of conflict resolution (if available).

-• Then, the changes in the source branch ('merge from') will be added.
+• Then, the changes in the source branch will be added.

 To execute the merge session: